Post Summary: A bucket list for families to get you inspired and excited to explore.

 19. LAZE ON A WHITE SAND BEACH

 If you or your kids have never had the pleasure of playing and lazing on a white sand beach, it’s time to book your next summer vacation.
 Where to go for powder white sand in the US?
-Hawaii and Florida.
+Hawaii, Florida, and the US Virgin Islands.
 Pensacola Beach in Florida is famous for its sugar-white beaches and is often touted as the best beach in Florida.

 20. LAKE LIFE